-To obtain your prescription, you’ll first need to make an appointment with your healthcare provider to diagnose your condition.
+You'll first need to make an appointment with your healthcare provider to diagnose your condition and obtain your prescription.
 Because there are many types of incontinence, you may require a different treatment plan and supplies based on your level of leakage.

-After you’ve visited your provider, we make getting your prescription easy by calling their office to get the prescription on your behalf.
-(This process does go more quickly if you let your provider’s office know we’ll be reaching out for the prescription!).
+After you've visited your provider, we make getting your prescription easy by calling their office to get it on your behalf.
+(This process goes quicker if you let your provider's office know we'll be reaching out for the prescription!).

 Which Products Are Covered by Medicaid?

-Once you have your incontinence prescription and have filled out the Eligibility Form, your coverage will be determined.
-Every person’s coverage is different based on their Medicaid insurance plan and the state they live in, so the products available to you or your loved one will vary.
+Once you have your incontinence prescription and have filled out our Eligibility Form, your coverage will be determined.
+Every person's coverage differs based on their Medicaid insurance plan and their state, so the products available to you or your loved one will vary.

 You may qualify for products that we carry, including: